-Some proposals to take, dam or divert water can involve site specific adverse effects on freshwater values.
-These effects may be irreversible and significant and therefore a precautionary approach needs to be taken in determining resource consent application in these circumstances.
+Some proposals to take, dam or divert water can involve site specific adverse effects on natural and human use values.
 This policy allows those potential adverse effects to be considered in the determination of any application for resource consent to take, dam or divert water.